arkency/posts/posts/2014-08-10-apns-and-utf8.md

 This wouldn't be a problem itself unless you want to put user input into the notification.
 This also wouldn't be that hard unless the input can be international and contain non-ascii character.
-Which still would not so hard, but the payload is in JSON and things get a little more complicated.
+Which still would not be so hard, but the payload is in JSON and things get a little more complicated sometimes.
+Who said that formatting push notification is easy?

 <!-- more -->